rohithegde/rohithegde.github.com/_posts/2022-09-26-azure-hub-spoke-secure-setup.md

 !["Multiple Hubs"](/assets/images/hub-spoke/network-hub-spokes-cluster.png "Multiple Hubs")

 That completes this blog post.
 I tried to make it as exhaustive as possible.
-Let me know if you want me to add some more details or something I missed out on.
+Let me know if you want me to add some more details for something I missed.

-## References

-- [CAF - Hub Spoke best practices](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/hub-spoke-network-topology){:target="_blank" rel="nofollow"}